Back when I was in high school, I struggled a lot with my weight.

 You can’t rely on just one.

-To make it work, you need to focus on diet and nutrition, exercise, and sleep and stress management.
+To make it work, you need to focus on diet and nutrition, exercise, sleep, and stress management.

 1. Diet and Nutrition